 4. Minnesota blocks an anti-gay marriage amendment

 Voters in Minnesota voted against adding an amendment that would have banned marriage for same-sex couples to the state constitution.
 Although Minnesota currently bans marriage for gay and lesbian couples by state statute, an amendment would have made it even more difficult for future generations of Minnesotans to someday share in the freedom to marry.
 Minnesotans United for All Families, the organization that worked to ask people to vote NO on the anti-gay amendment, did an amazing job on what amounts to one of the largest ballot initiative campaigns in the state's history.
 This victory makes Minnesota the first state to ever defeat an anti-marriage amendment!
 Additionally, voters rejected lawmakers who advanced a constitutional amendment to the voters.
+On May 14, 2013, Minnesota Governor Mark Dayton signed the freedom to marry into law, one day after the Minnesota Senate voted in favor of the marriage bill.
 Read more.

 5. Washington wins the freedom to marry